 Foreign investors should take into consideration the bilateral investment and taxation treaties concluded between the Republic of Macedonia and the relevant country of their residence.
-Namely, the Republic of Macedonia has signed treaties for avoidance of double taxation with a long list of countries, and this list has been continuously enlarged, as new treaties are being concluded.
+Namely, Ljupco Cvetkovski the Republic of Macedonia has signed treaties for avoidance of double taxation with a long list of countries, and this list is being continuously enlarged as new treaties are being concluded.

-Moreover, regarding the mergers and acquisitions where there are foreign companies participating, restrictions prescribed by the Law for Foreign Exchange Operations apply.
+Moreover, regarding the mergers and acquisitions where there are foreign companies participating, restrictions prescribed by the Law on Foreign Exchange Operations apply.